Skip to content

 Admissions Policies

-• The Office of Intercultural Programs is committed supporting "the recruitment, retention, and graduation of American minority students, international students, MKs, and TCKs" and preparing students by promoting "meaning dialogue regarding issues of diversity."
+• The Office of Intercultural Programs is committed to supporting "the recruitment, retention, and graduation of American minority students, international students, MKs, and TCKs" and preparing students by promoting "meaning dialogue regarding issues of diversity."

 Anti-Racism, Bias, and Diversity Training